Psychoanalysis: Variations in technique

-Analysts can also use reconstruction to estimate what may have happened in the past that created some current issue.
+Analysts can also use reconstruction to understand what may have happened in the past that created some current issue.
 These techniques are primarily based on conflict theory.
-As object relations theory evolved, supplemented by the work of John Bowlby and Mary Ainsworth, techniques with patients who had more severe problems with basic trust (Erikson, 1950) and a history of maternal deprivation (see the works of Augusta Alpert) led to new techniques with adults.
-These have sometimes been called interpersonal, intersubjective (cf. Stolorow), relational, or corrective object relations techniques.
+As object relations theory evolved, supplemented by the work of John Bowlby and Mary Ainsworth, new techniques developed for patients who had more severe problems with basic trust (Erik Erikson, 1950) and a history of maternal deprivation (see the works of Augusta Alpert).
+These have sometimes been called interpersonal, intersubjective (cf. Robert Stolorow), relational, or corrective object relations techniques.

 Ego psychological concepts of deficit in functioning led to refinements in supportive therapy.
 These techniques are particularly applicable to psychotic and near-psychotic (cf. Eric Marcus, "Psychosis and Near-psychosis") patients.
-These supportive therapy techniques include discussions of reality; encouragement to stay alive (including hospitalization); psychotropic medicines to relieve overwhelming depressive affect or overwhelming fantasies (hallucinations and delusions); and advice about the meanings of things (to counter abstraction failures).
+These supportive therapy techniques include discussions of reality; encouragement to stay alive (including hospitalization); psychotropic medicines to relieve overwhelming depressive affect or overwhelming fantasies (hallucinations and delusions); and advice about the meanings of things (to counter failures of abstraction).

 The notion of the "silent analyst" has been criticized.
-Actually, the analyst listens using Arlow's approach as set out in "The Genesis of Interpretation", using active intervention to interpret resistances, defenses, create pathology, and fantasies.
+Actually, the analyst actively listens and intervenes to interpret resistances, defenses, and fantasies.
 Silence is not a technique of psychoanalysis (see also the studies and opinion papers of Owen Renik).
 "Analytic neutrality" is a concept that does not mean the analyst is silent.
 It refers to the analyst's position of not taking sides in the internal struggles of the patient.
-For example, if a patient feels guilty, the analyst might explore what the patient has been doing or thinking that causes the guilt, but not reassure the patient not to feel guilty.
+For example, if a patient feels guilty, the analyst might explore what is causing the feeling of guilt rather than attempting to reassure the patient not to feel guilty.
 The analyst might also explore the identifications with parents and others that led to the guilt.

 Interpersonal–relational psychoanalysts emphasize the notion that it is impossible to be neutral.
-Sullivan introduced the term participant-observer to indicate that the analyst inevitably interacts with the analysand, and suggested the detailed inquiry as an alternative to interpretation.
+Sullivan introduced the term participant-observer to indicate that the analyst inevitably influences the interaction with the analysand, and suggested the detailed inquiry as an alternative to interpretation.
 The detailed inquiry involves noting where the analysand is leaving out important elements of an account and noting when the story is obfuscated, and asking careful questions to open up the dialogue.